-• You must ask for this review within 60 calendar days after the day the Quality Improvement Organization said no to your Level 1 appeal.
-You can ask for this review only if you stay in the hospital after the date that your coverage for the care ended.
+• You must ask for this review within 60 calendar days after the day the Quality only if you stay in the hospital after the date that your coverage for the care ended.

 Step 2: The Quality Improvement Organization does a second review of your situation.